 Patients with asymptomatic carotid stenosis may be at increased risk for cognitive decline.
-A study followed 210 patients with greater than 70% stenosis with no previous history of stroke and 109 healthy control subjects (04).
-Patients with carotid stenosis, especially those with impaired hemodynamic response to breath holding, were at increased risk for cognitive worsening over a 3 year follow-up period (odds ratio 4.16).
+A study followed 210 patients with greater than 70% stenosis with no previous history of stroke and 109 healthy control subjects (05).
+Patients with carotid stenosis, especially those with impaired hemodynamic response to breath holding, were at increased risk for cognitive worsening over a 3-year follow-up period (odds ratio 4.16).

 Using transcranial Doppler to assess for microemboli can be useful in risk stratification.
-Two studies found that the occurrence of active microemboli is fairly low in subjects with asymptomatic carotid stenosis (27; 41).
+Two studies found that the occurrence of active microemboli is fairly low in subjects with asymptomatic carotid stenosis (30; 44).
 In the Asymptomatic Carotid Emboli Study (ACES), 77 of 467 (16%) patients had evidence for microemboli at baseline.
-At 2 years, the risk of ipsilateral stroke was 3.6% in patients with microemboli and 0.7% in patients without microemboli (27).
-Patients with progression of stenosis on serial duplex ultrasound (DUS) studies by 2 or more stenosis categories have an increased risk of TIA or stroke (20).
+At 2 years, the risk of ipsilateral stroke was 3.6% in patients with microemboli and 0.7% in patients without microemboli (30).
+Patients with progression of stenosis on serial duplex ultrasound (DUS) studies by two or more stenosis categories have an increased risk of TIA or stroke (21).

 Atherosclerosis causing a stenosis of more than 50% of the carotid diameter is the most common cause of this bruit.
 A bruit may also be caused by conditions that increase turbulent flow.
 This may be anatomical (eg, vessel kinking) or rheological (eg, lowered viscosity with anemia).

-The number of patients with actual asymptomatic carotid stenosis is estimated at 4% to 6% in patients age 65 and above.
-After a systematic review of the literature, the United States Preventive Services Task Force recommended that the general population should not be screened for asymptomatic carotid stenosis, primarily due to concerns that clinical trials of carotid endarterectomy may not be reproduced in clinical practice (LeFevre and U.S. Preventive Services Task Force 2014).
+The number of patients with actual asymptomatic carotid stenosis is estimated at 4% to 6% in patients aged 65 and older.
+After a systematic review of the literature, the United States Preventive Services Task Force recommended that the general population should not be screened for asymptomatic carotid stenosis, primarily due to concerns that clinical trials of carotid endarterectomy may not be reproduced in clinical practice (29).

 All patients with carotid bruits should be evaluated for the presence of atherosclerotic risk factors, such as smoking, lipid disorders, hypertension, and diabetes mellitus.
 Atherosclerosis involving the cerebrovasculature is associated with the same risk factors as atherosclerosis elsewhere, particularly hypertension.
 A comprehensive approach to risk factor reduction including hypertension control, cessation of smoking, normalization of the lipid profile, attainment of ideal body weight, and regular exercise is appropriate in all patients with cerebrovascular disease.